Hartford Public Library: History

 cheerless, all within is pleasant and cheerful..."

 In 1875, the Young Men's Institute hired Caroline Hewins as its head librarian.
 She was 29 years old.
 She held the position for 51 years, until her death in 1926.

 The institute's lecture series was well attended for a number of years.
 Guest lecturers included Oliver Wendell Holmes, Horace Greeley, Dr. Horace Bushnell, Rev. Henry Ward Beecher, Samuel Clemens, Charles Dudley Warner and Ralph Waldo Emerson.
 In the late 1870s the popularity of lecture series diminished.
 The institute noted: “We have a library, not an institute; its members are, at least half of them, ladies; and the men belonging are old as well as young; being therefore, not alone for the young, not alone for men, and not an institute but a library, it seemed time to call it by its right name.”
 In 1878, the private institution changed its name to the Hartford Library Association.

 By the late 19th century, the people of Hartford recognized the need for a free public library.
 An agreement was reached between Wadsworth Atheneum regarding property ownership.
 A request for funds went out to city residents so that the building could be modified with a new library wing added to the back of the original structure.
 Funds were also needed to pay for the ongoing maintenance of what was to become the new public literary.

 More than 2,000 people donated money to this project.
 Hartford native Junius Morgan pledged $100,000 from London; his son, J.P.
 Morgan, pledged $50,000 from New York; other large donors included Lucy Morgan Goodwin and her sons J.J.
 Goodwin and the Rev. Francis Goodwin; the Keney brothers; and, Hartford banker Roland Mather.
 Contributions were made by the employees of Colt's, Sigourney Tool, Case, Lockwood and Brainard Co., Atlantic Screw Works, and many other factories.
 School children contributed nickels and dimes.

-Within two years from the start of the campaign, the city raised an amazing $406,000.
-On September 15, 1892, with the city appropriating tax monies for free library service, the doors of the new public library opened.
+Within two years from the start of the campaign, the city raised $406,000.
+On September 15, 1892, with the city appropriating tax money for free library service, the library opened.
 On the first day, 388 names were registered; by the tenth day, 2,160 names were entered.
 On May 3, 1893, by a special act of the general assembly, the library's name was formerly changed to the Hartford Public Library.